thasso/pyjip/docs/source/api/jobs.rst

 .. autofunction:: jip.jobs.set_state

+The job submission process uses a few other functions of this module that are not strictly actions on a single job, but are useful to understand how the system handles jobs specifically with respect to submission:

+.. autofunction:: jip.jobs.create_job_env

+.. autofunction:: jip.jobs.resolve_jobs

+.. autofunction:: jip.jobs.submit_pipeline

 Job iteration and sorting
 -------------------------
 We mentioned earlier that some of the action methods that can be called with